charJin/mrts-retail-and-food-services/README.md

 ## Project Background

-The Monthly Retail Trade Survey (MRTS), conducted by the U.S. Census Bureau, estimates monthly sales for retail and food services using a sample of 4,800 firms.
-This sample then is weighted to represent over three million businesses nationwide.
-Data is seasonally adjusted and benchmarked against annual surveys for consistency.
+The Monthly Retail Trade Survey (MRTS), conducted by the U.S. Census Bureau, provides insights into the economic activity of the retail and food services industries.
+Using a stratified random sample of approximately 4,800 firms, it estimates monthly sales for over three million businesses nationwide.
+These estimates are weighted and benchmarked to reflect the full scope of the industries.

 This project analyzes MRTS data from 2017 to 2023, focusing on sales trends, industry performance, and the impact of major economic events, such as the COVID-19 pandemic.
 The findings aim to inform decision-making for businesses, policymakers, and researchers.
 <details>